National Parks Initiative

 The Zion Canyon Scenic Drive is accessible only by the Zion Canyon Shuttle the majority of the year.
 Courtesy of NPS

-Zion National Park uses a fleet of 21 shuttle buses, which are all powered by propane.
-By getting visitors out of their cars, the shuttles eliminate more than 5 million pounds of CO2 emissions each year.
-In 2014, Utah Clean Cities worked with park officials to expand Zion's use of alternative fuels by replacing three gasoline-powered vehicles with all-electric and plug-in hybrid electric vehicles, and installing 10 electric vehicle charging stations, five of which are available for public use.
-The project also included an idle-reduction education and outreach initiative.
+In 2014, Utah Clean Cities worked with park officials to expand Zion National Park's use of alternative fuels by replacing three gasoline-powered vehicles with all-electric and plug-in hybrid electric vehicles, and installing 10 electric vehicle charging stations, five of which are available for public use.
+Building on the success of this effort, Zion National Park is transitioning to electric buses for their shuttle service.

 See how the Clean Cities National Parks Initiative supports parks transportation projects.